-Oliver kindly received egg-less chocolate birthday cake by The Berkshire Bakesmith for his 8th birthday last week, and it was hands-down the most delicious cake we’ve ever eaten.
-Badly intolerant to egg, this chocolate Pokémon masterpiece featuring my own personal fave too: Pikachu was perfect for my boy, and you couldn’t tell it was missing eggs either.
+Oliver kindly received egg-less chocolate birthday cake by The Berkshire Bakesmith for his 8th birthday last week, and he adored his birthday cake.
+Badly intolerant to egg, this chocolate Pokémon masterpiece featuring my own personal fave too: Pikachu was perfect for my boy who had two servings!

 Kerry from The Berkshire Bakesmith has generously shared the recipe for it here in case you’d like to make it for yourself.